sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 Load package 1739383145.0668569 is LOADED and contains no failed jobs
 ```

 Great, you have some data in your project.
-The next step is configuring Claude Desktop, but for this, you'll need to get a path to your `dlt` executable.
-When you are using a virtual environment, the `dlt` executable is typically located in its `bin` directory (on Unix-like systems).
-For example, if your virtual environment is located in a `.venv` directory, the path to the `dlt` executable is `.venv/bin/dlt`.
+The next step is configuring Claude Desktop, but for this, you'll need to get a path to your `data_load_tool` executable.
+When you are using a virtual environment, the `data_load_tool` executable is typically located in its `bin` directory (on Unix-like systems).
+For example, if your virtual environment is located in a `.venv` directory, the path to the `data_load_tool` executable is `.venv/bin/data_load_tool`.
-Running `which dlt` in your terminal will give you the path to the `dlt` executable.
+Running `which data_load_tool` in your terminal will give you the path to the `data_load_tool` executable.
 Take note of it; we will use it in the next step.

 ## Configure Claude Desktop